-Then he asked us to take our shoes off and we entered the shrine.
-In the shrine, you are not allowed to talk and to take pictures.
+Then he asked us to take our shoes off, and we entered the shrine.
+In the shrine, you are not allowed to talk or take pictures.

-The shrine itself resembles a building with a big central room and many small rooms around it.
+The shrine resembles a building with a prominent central room and many surrounding small rooms.
 The small rooms are used for meditation.
-And since it is an active site, you are asked not to bother the prayers in any way.
+And since it is an active site, you are asked not to disturb the prayers.

-As the short tour at Shrine of Bahaullah ended, our guide pointed us back to the security man stand.
+After the short visit to the Shrine of Bahaullah, the tour ended.
+And our guide asked us to head back to the security stand.